benortiz/talk-react-crash-course/presentation/presentation.md

 1. Try it Yourself

 ^ We are going to be moving quickly, but feel free to stop me at anytime with questions you may have.
+^ My goal with this talk is to give you a framework to help you make decisions in the React ecosystem.
+That's from the tiniest individual component scale up to a full application and deciding which libraries to use.

 ---